When you begin taking control of your money and reading about personal finance, you may come across finance terminology you aren’t familiar with.

 - Credit Report – An overview of borrowing and repayment history that can impact the cost of borrowing money in the future.

 - Credit Score – The numerical expression of a borrower’s historical ability to pay back debts.
-A popular measure is a FICO® Score, which simply is the score compiled by the company FICO ( Fair Isaac Corporation).
+A popular measure is a FICO® Score, which simply is a compilation score by the company FICO ( Fair Isaac Corporation).

 - Creditor – A person or company that has loaned out money to a borrower.